completing-the-loop/loop-tool-dashboard/README.md

 * Course data is accessible only to assigned course owners
 * Admin is accessible only to system administrators
   * `django-stronghold` means login required by default
+* Celery (with RAbbitMQ broker) used to process the LMS export data

 ## Development